What parent hasn’t longed for an electric pushchair, when they’ve been battling with a steep hill pushing along a fully loaded buggy?

 Sensors in the handlebar detect when you’re struggling to push uphill which activates Smart Uphill Assist.

-Smart Downhill Assist increases the braking force when you’re heading down a slop, so you don’t need to use all your strength to stop the stroller from running away from you.
+Smart Downhill Assist increases the braking force when you’re heading down a slope, so you don’t need to use all your strength to stop the stroller from running away from you.

 While we struggled to push a fully loaded Priam uphill, we were impressed at how much lighter the e-Priam felt.